 Social Media Attachments

-Here’s the original news release from Gloucestershire County Council showing the breakdown of content in the article;
+Here’s the original news release from Gloucestershire County Council showing the breakdown of content in the article and the small section devoted to the Gloucester South West Bypass (GSWB);